 At 2016’s CES, tons of new electronic products and technologies were introduced, among which Samsung’s new line of Solid State Drive, the Portable SSD T3, won much attention due to its outstanding features.
 Well then, what’s new in this portable SSD?
+Or how can we better use and manage such a kind of portable SSD?
 After a series of researches, we wrote this post to show some details and hope it useful.

 Further reading: CES (Consumer Electronics Show) is a global consumer electronics and consumer technology tradeshow that takes place every January in Las Vegas, Nevada.
 It attracts lots of major companies and industry professionals worldwide.

 Samsung Portable SSD T3 is basically the successor to last year’s SSD T1 and uses the same vertical NAND (V-NAND) technology.
 But on the basis of the T1, Samsung has made several significant upgrades to the T3 by considering the feedback and needs of their customers.

 Firstly, the Portable T3 switches to a metal case from the black plastic of T1, which makes the device stronger and more elegant though it is 21g heavier (T3 weighs about 51g while the T1 is 30g).

 Secondly, the T3 ships in four capacities, including 250 GB, 500 GB, 1 TB, and the 2TB which isn’t provided by the T1.